inet-framework/inet-showcases/visualizer/physicallinkactivity/doc/index.rst

 At the beginning of the animation, a red strip appears and moves from ``source`` to ``destination``.
-This strip is the standard OMNeT++ animation for packet transmissions, and has nothing to do with ``PhysicalLinkVisualizer``.
+This strip is the standard OMNeT++ animation for packet transmissions, and has nothing to do with :ned:`PhysicalLinkVisualizer`.
 A blue dotted line also appears at the same time.
 It can be ignored, as it is also part of the standard OMNeT++ animation for packet transmission.
-When the frame is received in whole by ``destination`` (the red strip disappears), a dotted arrow is added by ``PhysicalLinkVisualizer`` between the two hosts, indicating physical link activity.
+When the frame is received in whole by ``destination`` (the red strip disappears), a dotted arrow is added by :ned:`PhysicalLinkVisualizer` between the two hosts, indicating physical link activity.
 The frame's name is also displayed on the arrow.
 In this simulation, the arrow fades out quickly, because the ``fadeOutTime`` parameter of the visualizer is set to a small value.